oracle/docker-images/OracleGoldenGate/README.md

 - `-e OGG_ADMIN`      - The name of the administrative account to create for Microservices Architecture (default: `oggadmin`)
 - `-e OGG_ADMIN_PWD`  - The password for the Microservices Architecture administrative account (default: auto generated)
 - `-e OGG_DEPLOYMENT` - The name of the deployment for Microservices Architecture (default: `Local`)
+- `-e PORT_BASE`      - The starting port number used by OGG services (default: 7809 for Classic Edition, 9100 for Microservices Edition)
 - `<image name>`      - The Docker image name created using **Option 1** or **Option 2**

 **NOTE:** Only the `OGG_SCHEMA` environment variable is used by Oracle GoldenGate Standard Edition containers.
 The other environment variables are used by the Microservices Architecture.

+### Volumes
 Mount points for Oracle GoldenGate Standard Edition are located in the container under the `/u01/app/ogg/` directory.
 For example:

 - `/u01/app/ogg/dirprm` - The parameter file directory